 - Only one radio can be configured as a Client Bridge.
 This can be either radio.
-Regardless of which radio is configured as the Client Bridge, both radios will continue to provide service. - Radio 1 enables Client Bridge on the 2.4GHz band only. - Radio 2 enables Client Bridge on the 5GHz band only. - The Client Bridge radio will connect on the radio channel that is determined by the infrastructure AP. - Eight networks can be configured per radio.
+Regardless of which radio is configured as the Client Bridge, both radios will continue to provide service. - Radio 1 enables Client Bridge on the 2.4GHz band only. - Radio 2 enables Client Bridge on the 5GHz band only. - The Client Bridge radio will connect on the radio channel that is determined by the infrastructure AP. - When Client Bridge is configured on a single interface AP, the single interface is used as the client port, not as an uplink, and you will not see the GE2 Port Function. - Eight networks can be configured per radio.
 If one network is configured as a Client Bridge, seven additional networks can be configured for service on that radio.